muhammad-aman-dev/chat-app-fullStack/readme.md

 - Create accounts and sign in
 - Send direct messages in realtime
 - Exchange media
 - Update profile picture or full name
+- Users can also use forgot password functionality if they use their actual emails

 Messages are delivered in realtime using **Socket.IO**, and media files are stored via **Cloudinary**.